 Statement of responsibilities This sets out the respective responsibilities of the council and the Strategic Director of Resources for the accounts.
 Movement in reserves statement This shows the movement in the year on the different reserves held by the council analysed into 'usable reserves' (those that can be applied to fund expenditure or reduce taxation) and other reserves.
-Comprehensive income and expenditure statement This statement shows the accounting costs in the year of providing services.
-Balance sheet The balance sheet includes information on the council's assets and liabilities.
+Comprehensive income and This statement shows the accounting costs in the year of providing services. • This statement shows the accounting costs in the year of providing services. expenditure statement The balance should include information on the second line and link littles.
+The net Balance sheet The balance sheet includes information on the council's assets and liabilities.
 The net assets of the council (assets less liabilities) are matched by the reserves held by the council.
 Cash flow statement This statement shows changes in cash and cash equivalents of the council during the reporting period.
 This provides a summary of the inflows and outflows of cash for revenue and capital purposes.
 Statement of accounting policies This explains the policies adopted in preparing the accounts, which are based on the relevant Codes of Practice applicable to local authorities.
 Collection fund This summarises the transactions of the council as billing authority in relation to Council Tax and National Non-Domestic Rates and illustrates the way in which the precepts have been distributed to the council and the Hampshire Police Authority.
-Firefighters' pension fund The purpose of this statement is to provide a basis for demonstrating the balance of cash-based transactions taking place over the year and for identifying the arrangements needed to close the balance for that year.
-Isle of Wight Council pension fund This summarises the income and expenditure of the pension funds and provides information about their financial position, performance and financial adaptability.
+Firefighters' pension fund The purpose of this statement is to provide a basis for demonstrating the balance of cash-based transactions taking place over the year and for identifying the arrangements needed to close the balance for that year. lala af Minht Oannail nanaian Isle of Wight Council pension This summarises the income and expenditure of the pension funds and provides fund information about their financial position, performance and financial adaptability.